 - You need to check in with the university where you receive your I-20 when you arrive in the U.S.

-- You need to complete form the transfer clearance for F-1 visa students
+- You need to complete this form: transfer clearance for F-1 visa students

 - You need to request the university where you report to to transfer your SEVIS record to The University of Michigan-Dearborn.
 The school code is DET214F00369000.